RedwoodSoccer

 Redwood Junior Soccer League

-The Redwood Junior Soccer League provides organization and structure for Class 3 competitive youth soccer play on the San Francisco Peninsula (an area from Burlingame to Palo Alto to Half Moon Bay).
+The Redwood Junior Soccer League is the Registration League for competitive youth soccer teams in most of San Mateo County.
 We are in District 2-> of the Northern California Youth Soccer Association-> (CYSA-N).
-We are also the Registration League for competitive youth soccer teams in our geographic area that want to affiliate with CYSA-N. We are known as the Redwood League, RedwoodSoccer and RWL.
+We are known as the Redwood League, RedwoodSoccer and RWL.

-Class 3 competitive soccer is also known as traveling team or classic soccer.
+Competitive soccer is also known as traveling team or classic soccer.
 The coaches are often paid and the teams select their players via tryouts.
 Players will often stay on the same team from season to season.
+These teams often compete in the Copper and Bronze divisions.
+Teams will play in 1-2 seasons per year and in 1-4 tournaments per year.
 Competition is provided for teams from Under 9 (U09) through Under 19 (U19) in single year increments for both boys and girls.

-Players wishing to play in the Redwood League must first join a team.
+Players wishing to play competitive soccer must first join a club or team.
 Teams belong to a member club.
 The clubs assist in providing coaches, referees and fields.
 The Redwood League encompasses clubs from Burlingame to Palo Alto to Half Moon Bay.

-For further information contact the Club in your community or one of the Redwood League Officers.
+For further information contact the Club in your community.